mrspecht/mrspecht/README.md

 ## About me

-I’m Andre Specht, an instructor and developer with over 10 years of experience helping adult learners build real-world skills through practical, engaging training.
-With a background spanning education, coding, and design, I’m passionate about making complex topics accessible and designing learning experiences that develop practical expertise.
+I’m Andre Specht, an instructor and developer with over 10 years of experience helping adult learners build skills through effective, engaging training.
+With a background spanning education, coding, and design, I’m passionate about making complex topics accessible and creating learning experiences that drive meaningful results.

-Over the years, I’ve collaborated with cross-functional teams to design courses, deliver hands-on instruction, and prepare learners for careers in software development and digital innovation.
+Over the years, I’ve collaborated with cross-functional teams to design courses, deliver hands-on instruction, and prepare students for careers in software development and digital innovation.
 Currently, I mentor aspiring developers by teaching web technologies and programming in ways that are approachable and aligned with real industry needs.

-Beyond empowering others to learn and grow, I stay active as a developer — building everything from personal websites to complex web applications.
-These real-world experiences keep my problem-solving skills sharp and continually guide the practical insights I share with learners across Canada.
+My focus is on building confidence, sparking curiosity, and supporting learners as they develop both technical and professional skills.
+Beyond empowering others to grow, I stay active as a developer — building everything from personal websites to complex web applications.
+These experiences keep my problem-solving sharp and guide the practical insights I bring to every course I design.

 <br />